Skip to main content

 Here's a list of features that the Base type offers:

-Platform-specific: iOS, Android, Web and macOS
+Platform-specific: Web, iOS, Android, and macOS

 ☝️ You can link a project to a Platform-specific styleguide only if they have the same type.